TANGY009/LimitlessGlint/README.md

 # ✨ LimitlessGlint

-A fun mod that allows you to put any enchantments on any enchantable item.
+A fun mod that allows you to put any enchantments on any item.

 > [!WARNING]
 > ⚠️ **Not meant for survival gameplay.**